shuozhixu/PFDD/README.md

 - Shuozhi Xu, Lauren Smith, Jaber R. Mianroodi, Abigail Hunter, Bob Svendsen, Irene J. Beyerlein, [A comparison of different continuum approaches in modeling mixed-type dislocations in Al](http://dx.doi.org/10.1088/1361-651X/ab2d16), Modelling Simul.
 Mater.
 Sci.
 Eng.
 27 (2019) 074004

+Similar to the GSFE surface, the gradient energy is used only for dissociated dislocations, e.g., those in FCC crystals and on basal planes in HCP crystals.
+Therefore, this feature is not used in BCC crystals or non-basal slips in HCP crystals.

 ## (iv)

-Another line of advancement is to extend PFDD from FCC crystals to other crystals.
+Another line of advancement is to extend PFDD from FCC crystals to other types of crystals.
 Three advancements were made in 2020.
 First, PFDD was extended to {110} slips in BCC crystals:

 - Xiaoyao Peng, Nithin Mathew, Irene J. Beyerlein, Kaushik Dayal, Abigail Hunter, [A 3D phase field dislocation dynamics model for body-centered cubic crystals](https://doi.org/10.1016/j.commatsci.2019.109217), Comput.
 Mater.
 Sci.
 171 (2020) 109217